octantbio/mc4r-dms/README.md

-# MC4R DMS
+# High resolution deep mutational scanning of the melanocortin-4 receptor

 Welcome!
-This repository contains summary statistics and downstream analysis results for the MC4R DMS datasets at Octant.
+This repository contains summary statistics and downstream analysis results for MC4R DMS datasets at Octant.
 The following directories are enclosed:

   -  `data` contains small auxiliary annotation files
   -  `docker` contains a single `Dockerfile` describing the analysis environment